kwartler/GSERM_2025/README.md

 This course requires [R](https://cran.r-project.org/), [R-studio](https://posit.co/download/rstudio-desktop/) both freely available.

 Additionally, at times we will explore programmatic requests to "local LLMs".
-This requires [Jan AI](https://jan.ai/).
+This requires [LM-Studio](https://lmstudio.ai/) or if you have an intel Mac [Jan AI](https://jan.ai/) .
 *Students with older computers, old GPUs or a small amount of RAM, may not be able to execute this portion of the lesson*

 ### Packages for R

 R is customized for specific functions using libraries or packages.
 In this class we will use the following packages.
 Once you have R and R studio installed run the following command in your console.
-Don't worry if you struggle, on day 1 we will set aside time to help though we aren't performing technical support.
+Don't worry if you struggle, on day 1 we will set aside time to help though we aren't performing technical support if you don't have administrative access to your computer etc.

 ```
 # Install library pacman